Australia's NAB upbeat on post-lockdown outlook after Q3 profit jumps 10% - NewsBreak

 As of July 31, NAB's deferred loan balances associated with lockdowns that started across major cities in the country earlier that month were less than A$1 billion, it said.

-Shares in NAB were 0.28% higher in late morning trading, slightly outperforming a flat broader market.
+Shares in NAB were 0.28% higher in late morning trading, slightly outperforming a flat broader market (.AXJO).

-The Melbourne-based lender, which agreed to buy Citigroup Inc’s local consumer unit this week, said it wrote back credit impairment of A$112 million in the quarter, compared with bad debt charges of A$570 million last year.
+The Melbourne-based lender, which agreed to buy Citigroup Inc's (C.N) local consumer unit this week, said it wrote back credit impairment of A$112 million in the quarter, compared with bad debt charges of A$570 million last year. read more

 It had sold a A$1.5 billion portfolio of aviation loans to "de-risk" its portfolio, it said.